hackclub/hackclub/workshops/robot_emails/README.md

 Let's go through this line by line!

-Line 1: We iterate through the emails in the contacts dictionary.
+*Line 1*: We iterate through the emails in the contacts dictionary.

-Line 2: Here's our first occurrence of `MIMEMultipart()`.
+*Line 2*: Here's our first occurrence of `MIMEMultipart()`.
 This, as explained at the top, manages the content of the email according to a universal internet standard.
 There's more in-depth info [here](https://www.wikiwand.com/en/MIME).

-The following is an explanation of Line 3:
+The following is an explanation of *Line 3*:

 If you noticed in the `contacts.txt` file, the substitution is represented by a `{0}` .
 If you've done Python string formatting before, you may realize that character sequence allows for replacement with the [`.format()`](https://www.w3schools.com/python/ref_string_format.asp) function!